gi0v1/ML_Computer_Vision_on_Raspberry_Pi_detailed_guide/README.md

 First of all you'll have to flash the OS onto your microSD card.
 The [Raspberry Pi OS](https://www.raspberrypi.com/software/) is higly recomended, it is the official Debian distro of the Raspberry Pi Foundation.
 The Pi can be connected to actual peripherals but for this application I found it convenient to use it *headless* which means to connect to the Pi using a client device (your PC), basically what you'd do with AnyDesk or TeamViewer.
 To read more about the topic and configure a headless Raspebrry Pi I'd recomend [this article](https://www.tomshardware.com/reviews/raspberry-pi-headless-setup-how-to,6028.html) from Tom's Hardware.
+Please note that the Raspberry Pi Foundation is currently developing *Raspberry Pi Connect* a proprietary tool to make this process easier and more reliable.
+I haven't tried it yet, it is in open beta so you can try it out.
+You can read more about it at [this page](https://www.raspberrypi.com/software/connect/).
 <br/>
 ## DEVELOPMENT SETUP
 Where it is technically possible to do the entire process on the Pi given that it is by all means a PC, I wouldn't recomend it beacuse it can be laggish and unpractical.
 <br/>
 There are 2 main approaches you can use instead:
 - Method #1: code on a PC and deploy on the Pi afterwards
 - Method #2: connect the PC to the Pi and code remotely (👑)

 ### Method #1
-The Pi runs a specific
-Given that Linux is the best choice for this kind of things I would either recommend to use a Linux system or if you use Windows, to install [WSL2](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux) (Windows Subsystem for Linux 2) as I've done following [this guide](https://learn.microsoft.com/en-us/windows/wsl/install)
+According to me this method is not always optimal beacuse it requires you to sync the code between two devices.
+The main problem comes when you code on a machine and need to test the code on the Pi (beacuse you need that specific camera, have some connected devices which you need to use, ...).
+That's beacuse it is an annoying and time consuming process: syncronization isn't immediate and you'll need to switch from a device to the other each time.
+As we saw the Pi runs a Linux distro, therefore the software has to be Linux-compatible.
+Unfortunately the code we're going to make is not platform-agnostic, indeed there are some differences between Windows and Linux (I don't know what's the case for mac).
+Therefore you'll need to either modify the software each time you move it from one machine to the other or simply use Linux.
+The latter is the best option.
+You actually have several alternatives here:
+- A native Linux system: either dual-boot or Linux-only
+- A virtual machine
+- WSL 2 (Windows only): you can read more about WSL 2 [here](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux).
+If you want to install it I've followe [this guide](https://learn.microsoft.com/en-us/windows/wsl/install).
+An optional problem with WSL is that you don't have access to the webcam of the PC and its video stream.

+## ⚠️WORK IN PROGRESS!!⚠️